-- ICBA supports ongoing regulatory efforts and existing public-private partnerships to address the growing threat of corporate account takeover cybercrime.
+- ICBA supports ongoing regulatory efforts and existing public-private partnerships to address the growing threat of losses due to corporate account takeover.

 Community bankers and their customers are deeply alarmed by the wide-scale data breaches at national retail chains and others.
 These far-reaching and costly breaches have the potential to jeopardize consumers’ financial integrity and confidence in the payments system.
 Community banks remain strong guardians of the security and confidentiality of customer information as a matter of good business practice and legal and regulatory requirements.
 Safeguarding customer information is central to maintaining public trust and the key to long-term customer retention.

-National Data Security Breach and Notification Standard is Vital.
+A National Data Security Breach and Notification Standard is Vital.
 Most states have enacted laws with differing requirements for protecting customer information and giving notice in the event of a data breach.
 This patchwork of state laws only increases burdens and costs, fosters confusion, and ultimately is detrimental to customers.
-ICBA believes customer notification is appropriate to let customers take steps to lessen the likelihood of identity theft or fraud resulting from data breaches.
+ICBA believes customer notification is appropriate to let customers take steps to protect themselves from identity theft or fraud resulting from data breaches.
 However, any notification standard needs to be accompanied by Gramm-Leach-Bliley Act-like data security standards for all participants of the payment system – including merchants – to provide consumers a greater level of protection.
 Additionally, it is important that notification requirements allow financial institutions and others flexibility to determine when notice is appropriate.
 Overly broad notification requirements defeat the purpose of calling attention to the risks associated with a particular breach.
-Federal banking agencies should set the standard for financial institutions, as they currently do.
+Federal banking agencies should continue to set the standard for financial institutions.